Self-paced

 Why Do We Need to Learn About Selectors?

-This happens all the time and, at some point, it can be challenging to override previous styles.
+This happens all the time, and at some point, it can be challenging to override previous styles.
 You must organize your styles properly and start from the least specific to the most specific.

 📺 Here is a super cool video (3:40 min) explaining specificity.